 The Knights of Malta (also referred to as the Order of Saint John) ruled the Maltese islands for centuries and left a strong mark.
 A lot of the structures they built centuries ago are still very popular in sightseeing tours and excursions in Malta.

-The impact of the Knights on Malta and its history that is still highly visible today.
+The impact of the Knights on Malta and its history is still highly visible today.
 You can find various buildings and landmarks around that have survived the test of time.

 You can also see the influence of the Knights through the use of the Maltese Cross.
 That symbol is still very much associated with Malta as a nation.